InboxPolicy vs Kickbox: Which Email Verification API Fits?

 By Aria Pramesi, founder of InboxPolicy · Updated July 4, 2026

 Kickbox charges about $10 per 1,000 verifications, returning status fields plus a Sendex score through a dashboard workflow with one-time free credits.
-InboxPolicy returns a send-decision with SMTP evidence at $0.01 per call, ships an MCP server and keyless x402 payments, and re-verifies free within 72 hours.
+InboxPolicy returns a send-decision with normalized signals at $0.01 per call, ships an MCP server and keyless x402 payments, and offers eligible cache hits at 0 credits within 72 hours for the same normalized address and strictness when force_refresh is false.

 What's the core difference between InboxPolicy and Kickbox?